Frequently Asked Questions

 - Are a U.S. citizen or U.S. resident alien.

-- Cannot be claimed as a dependent on someone else’s return.
+- Cannot be claimed as a dependent on someone else’s return (for payments under the CARES Act only).

 - Have a Social Security number (SSN) that is valid for employment (valid SSN).